patch_app 0.4.1 copy "patch_app: ^0.4.1" to clipboard

 }

-throttled is returned when a call to checkAndUpdate is skipped because the configured minInterval between checks has not yet elapsed. cancelled is returned when the confirmation dialog is dismissed, while restartRequired is only emitted after the user accepts a restart (or if the dialog cannot be shown because the context was unmounted), signaling that a restart is still needed.
+throttled is returned when a call to checkAndUpdate is skipped because the configured minInterval between checks has not yet elapsed. cancelled is returned when the confirmation dialog is dismissed. success is returned when an update was applied and the app was successfully restarted — note this may not be returned if the process exits before the restart API can return. restartRequired is emitted when a restart is needed but could not be completed automatically (for example when the restart API returns false, or when the dialog cannot be shown because the context was unmounted), signaling that a manual restart is still needed.

 5